Building A Better Folding Trailer Tongue

 Folding Trailer Tongue Extended

-Trailer Tongue Hinged Back Onto The Trailer Bed
+Trailer Tongue Hinged Back Onto The Trailer Deck

 Folded Tongue

-Parts for the Folding Trailer Tongue AttachmentThe folding trailer tongue is accomplished by manufacturing a few simple parts.
-The parts are flat, laser cut, or water jet cut, then welded with the tongue tube.
+Parts for the Folding Trailer Tongue AttachmentThe folding trailer tongue can happen by manufacturing a few simple parts.
+The parts (in the image) are cut from thick, flat metal, laser cut, or water jet cut, then welded to the tongue tube.
 Bolts hold it all together.
-Four steel cylinders (tubes) also weld on.
+Four steel cylinders (tubes) also weld on to guide the bolts (not shown here).

 (We chose water jet cutting for our build mostly because it is a quick and reasonably inexpensive way to get good parts.)

 For security, I chose long bolts that are not very common.
 They also require some wrenching.
-For this design, the bolts are high stress members so if someone tried to use a rope or something instead, it would probably break.
-Yeah, it’s not totally secure, but it’s probably enough to frustrate an opportunistic thief.
-If not, there’s insurance.
+With this new design, the bolts are high stress members so if someone tried to use a rope or something instead, it would probably break.
+Yeah, I understand, it is not totally secure, but it is probably enough to frustrate an opportunistic thief.
+If not, there is insurance.

-Parts for the folding trailer tongue are show in the images above (green, so you can see them), and in silhouettes of the parts cut (gray).
-The assembly with all the clamps is ready for welding in the photo below.
+Parts for the folding trailer tongue are in the images above (green, so you can see them), and in the silhouettes of the parts to cut (gray).
+The assembly with all the parts and the clamps is ready for welding in the photo below.

 Why Do They Look So Funny?

 Note: “Plug welding” through these holes allows the sheet material to connect (weld) to the beams in the center.
-This makes the connection much more secure.
+This makes the connection much more secure, in an area (as in the note above) where beam stresses are lower.

-Synthesis did the design with CAD and validation with Finite Element Analysis.
-It’s good for a 5000# trailer load — even with that really long tongue!
+Synthesis did the design with CAD, then a validation with Finite Element Analysis.
+It is good for a 5000# trailer load – even with that really long tongue!
+That will certainly do the job for this trailer.

 Fabricating